cnacorrea/cnacorrea-bash/README.md

-bash
+# Puppet module: cnacorrea-bash

 This module is meant to manage the bash shell environment.

-It provides a sysadmin-friendly prompt, and can be used enforce system's default umask, network proxy and idle session timeout.
-When applied to a host, it will add a cnacorrea-bash.sh script to the /etc/profile.d directory with the desired settings.
+It provides a sysadmin-friendly prompt, and can be used enforce system's default umask,

+network proxy and idle session timeout.
+When applied to a host,

+it will add a cnacorrea-bash.sh script to the /etc/profile.d directory with the desired settings.

-A sample use would be:
+* A sample use would be:

   class { bash:
     umask         => '0022',
     network_proxy => 'proxy.cnacorrea.it:3128',
     timeout       => '900',
     color         => 'true'
     header        => '# puppet file. changes will be overwritten.\n# -- sysadmin\n',
   }

 License
 -------